Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 Indoors

-Indoors most growers put their plants on a 12-12 schedule to initiate flowering.
+Indoors growers put their cannabis plants on a 12-12 schedule to initiate flowering.
 Outdoors the plant will naturally start budding in late summer when nights are growing longer and longer as winter approaches.
 Just make sure plants aren’t exposed to light during their dark period!

-What is 12-12 Lighting?
+What is 12/12 lighting?

 The indoor grower will need to artificially induce flowering/budding in plants by changing the light schedule so the plant receives only 12 hours of light a day, and 12 hours of uninterrupted darkness.